 Unless exempted in law, VAT (mervärdesskatt or Moms) is levied on all delivery of goods, performances of services and importation of goods and services from non-European Community countries.
-Today (2013), the standard VAT rate is 25 percent (of the tax base).
+Today (2015), the standard VAT rate is 25 percent (of the tax base).
 A reduced rate of 12 percent applies to food, hotel accommodation, restaurants and camping.
 Newspapers, books, magazines, cultural and sports events and passenger transports are taxed at 6 percent.
 The tax paid on purchases can be offset against the VAT collected on sales, which is payable to the government.

 Every month, most companies record the amount of VAT they have paid and the amount they have received in a special tax report (skattedeklaration).
 The tax report must be filed by the 12th of the second month following the end of the relevant month.
-If the sale exceed SEK 40 million the tax report must be filed by the 26th of the month following the end of the relevant month.
+If the turnover exceed SEK 40 million the tax report must be filed by the 26th of the month following the end of the relevant month.
 For smaller companies with a turnover less than SEK one million the VAT is to declare in the special tax report on an annual basis.
+For turnover between SEK one million and less than 40 million, the taxpayer can choose to declare monthly or qyarterly.